-NOVA Gas Transmission Ltd. (NGTL), a wholly-owned subsidiary of TransCanada PipeLines Limited, an affiliate of TC Energy Corporation (TC Energy), is proposing to permanently cease operations at eight meter stations and 37 lateral pipelines, loops and/or producer tie-ins (PTIs) on the NGTL System within Alberta, as these facilities are no longer necessary to provide service to customers.
-Since these facilities are co-located or share a right-of-way with operating facilities, The Canada Energy Regulator (CER) defines this process as decommissioning.
-NGTL will file a section 45.1 application for the decommissioning of the facilities, pursuant to the Canadian Energy Regulator Onshore Pipeline Regulations, in Q3 2024.
+NGTL GP Ltd. (NGTL GP) is proposing to permanently cease operations at 15 lateral pipelines or loops on the NGTL System within Alberta, as these facilities are no longer necessary to provide service to customers.
+Since these pipelines share a right-of-way with operating laterals, the Canada Energy Regulator (CER) defines this process as decommissioning.
+NGTL GP will file a Section 45.1 application, pursuant to the Canadian Energy Regulator Onshore Pipeline Regulations, for the facilities in the third quarter of 2025.